magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/oauth-2-support.md

 {% include images-gallery.html imageCollection="login-with-keycloak-2" %}
 {% endif %}

-## Mapping of the external user into ThingsBoard internal user structure
+## Mapping of the external user into IoT Hub internal user structure

-Mapping of the external user info object into ThingsBoard user can be achieved using the [Basic](#basic-mapper), [Custom](#custom-mapper), GitHub, and Apple mappers.
+Mapping of the external user info object into IoT Hub user can be achieved using the [Basic](#basic-mapper), [Custom](#custom-mapper), GitHub, and Apple mappers.

 ### Basic mapper